 On the surface, a toddler ride on fire engine seems like just another toy, but let me show you why one of these is so beneficial for your child’s development.

-And the ones I am referring to are not battery operated.
+The ride on fire trucks that I am referring to are not battery operated.

-Get Child Active and Moving
+Gets Child Active and Moving

 Some schools have even cut out physical education, stating that it is not a subject that will help a child academically.

 It’s a fact that our brains function better when the body is exposed to exercise.

 A ride on toy gets a child moving and these can be used outside.

 Improve Fine and Gross Motor Development

-Could it be that the firefighter needs to stop at the grocery store and pick up some food for her co-workers?
+Could it be that the firefighter needs to stop at the grocery store and pick up some food for their co-workers?
 Why not!